danburzo/lathe/README.md

 Here's what you get out of the box:

 -   **A neat template structure.** In Twig, templates can extend and override parts of other templates.
-This allows us to organize our HTML code in chunks that make sense.
+This lets us organize our markup in chunks that make sense.
 -   **A custom (and customizable) template hierarchy.** WordPress's template hierarchy is one of its cooler features, but customizing it is kind of a hassle.
 That's why, in this house, we manage the template hierarchy ourselves.
 -   **A pipeline for processing static assets.** This unlocks a lot of flexibility to work with whichever flavor of CSS or JavaScript you want.
 -   **Useful pre-made things.** Lathe includes some Twig functions, filters, and components which you can hack to your liking.